Hike up on Ulriken, the highest of Bergen's seven mountains. A popular trip for both locals and visitors.

 The most popular route: Start at Montana and walk the Sherpa steps (1333 stept):

 Take bus No. 12 from the city center to Montana.
 Follow the signs to Montana Hostel.
-Turn right at the hostel.
-Follow the gravel road uphill for approximately 15 mintues.
+Turn right just before the hostel.
+Follow the gravel road uphill for approximately 15 mintues (0,8 kilometers).
 At the end of a gravel road you can select multiple paths up to Ulriken.
 Here you'll see a bench and signboard with a map and a river on your right.
 Follow the path straight onwards and it will make a sharp left bend.
 A few minutes later you'll see the steps.
 From here you follow the steps all the way to the top.

 Start from Ulriken Cable car: